isomerpages/moe-westviewpri/_wvps/Resources/Education and Career Guidance (ECG) Resources.md

 Parents and their children coming together to share their reflections on success beyond PSLE grades.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/WOi1eoSiLMs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>
 <h2 style="color:midnightblue">JOURNEYING WITH OUR CHILDREN, SUPPORTING THEIR ASPIRATIONS</h2>
-This <a href="https://www.moe.gov.sg/-/media/files/programmes/ecg/ecg-tips-for-parents.ashx" target="_blank">handbook for parents</a> contains tips and advice on ECG and considerations at key education stages to guide their children.
+This <a href="https://www.moe.gov.sg/-/media/files/programmes/ecg/ecg-tips-for-parents.ashx" target="_blank">handbook for parents</a> contains tips and advice on ECG and considerations at key education stages to guide&nbsp;their&nbsp;children.

 ![](/images/Picture1.jpeg)

 <h2 style="color:midnightblue">WE STories</h2>
-This <a href="https://online.fliphtml5.com/obrr/qkde/" target="_blank">handbook</a> highlights the strengths and distinctiveness of secondary schools, specialised and specialised independent schools in the West Zone.
+This <a href="https://online.fliphtml5.com/obrr/qkde/" target="_blank">handbook</a>&nbsp;highlights&nbsp;the strengths and distinctiveness of secondary schools,&nbsp;specialised&nbsp;and&nbsp;specialised&nbsp;independent schools in the West Zone.
 ![](/images/ECG/WE%20STories%202022%20cover%20page.png)

 _(The 2023 WE STories will be updated at a later date)_